awithey/mini_kbus_display/README.md

 If you use a different type of Arduino or display, you will need to update the SPI pin definitions (lines 10-14).

-It expects a canbus (iBus) interface on the serial pins.
+It expects a K-Bus (iBus) interface on the serial pins.
 I used a TH3112 (http://www.datasheetdir.com/TH3122+LIN)

 You need to add the following Arduino Libraries to your IDE:
 * https://www.arduinolibraries.info/libraries/ibus-trx